 Most shoppers don’t expect quick responses on a big, busy sale day.
 Show them how your business is different by being ready to respond into a friendly, helpful manner.

 8) Keep the Ball Rolling

 Hopefully, your Cyber Monday will be a huge success, with happy customers and big profits.
 However, don’t kick your feet up just yet.
 By driving traffic to your online store on this very busy shopping day, you’ve planted the seed for increased sales throughout the holiday season.

 Consider sending follow-up emails that emphasize how many days are left until Christmas, offer free shipping for a short window as the holiday approaches, or share a gift guide blog post highlighting your products.
 It’s important to stay connected with your customers.
-If you use the 2018 holiday season to reach new heights for your business, your bound to develop strong brand loyalty that will carry you into 2019 and beyond.
+If you use this holiday season to reach new heights for your business, you’re bound to develop strong brand loyalty that will carry you into the next year and beyond.